About Old Cairo

 Also, Saudi Egyptian Developers (SED) equipped the compound with many high-end services, such as access control, HVAC, heating, ventilation, and AC, voice evacuation system, CCTV and surveillance cameras, and a smart parking management system.

-Facilities Of Old Cairo Egypt
+Old Cairo Facilities

-Old Cairo, Egypt, is a well-structured neighborhood with many upscale facilities.
+Old Cairo Egypt, is a well-structured neighborhood with many upscale facilities.
 The area is well-known for its recreational facilities, including shopping venues, dining options, and sightseeing sites.

 The neighborhood also exhibits many healthcare facilities and educational facilities.
 As for the sightseeing options, the list includes the following places:

 - The Hanging Church (Saint Virgin Mary's Coptic Orthodox Church)